 Your letter should mention that attending this event will expose you to new disciplines and research within your industry.
 This information will improve your professional development and help you reach your career goals.
 While most conferences revolve around a single topic, chances are that you’ll find the perfect opportunity to explore different sub-fields you may not have known about before.

-We know that convincing your boss to let you attend an event may seem nerve-wracking, but it’s easier than you may think.
+We know that convincing your boss to let you attend an event may seem nerve-wracking.
 Our greatest advice is to focus on event ROI and how attending will yield a great return for your organization.

-- Emphasize that the experience will help you expand your skillset and grow as a professional.
+- Emphasize how the experience will help you expand your skill set as a professional.

-- Mention how the relationships you’ll form could lead to new clients or partnerships.
+- Mention how the relationships you’ll form could lead to new clients, partnerships, and opportunities.